 "...the Germans took occupancy from 1940 to 1943.
 As the fortunes of war changed, so did the residents, and the Allied Armies used the facilities from 1943 to 1945.
 After the war, from 1945, the post was used by various refugee organizations to house displaced persons until 1952 when it was returned to the Foundation Bank of Naples.
 CINCSOUTH's Headquarters moved into the post in 1953." http://www.afsouth.nato.int/releases/1999releases.htm

 I found your very valuable site dpcamps and I am searching any information about my grandfather Danilo Jaksic.
 He was in Italy in Eboli or Naples Camp 1944-1946.
 He's name is Danilo Jaksic, he is Serbian and is in 1903.
 (Javor, Serbia) born.

 I tried to contact Archives Napoli (Naples) and Red Cross Eboli in Italy but they speak fairly English.
 Do you have any person or email-address from Naples or Eboli archives that I can communicate with.
 Thank you very much!

 Argine destro Annunziata 59,61

 Italian search engine: http://search.virgilio.it/

-Support www.dpcamps.org with your donation:
+If this page was helpful, please support www.dpcamps.org with your donation: